Diversity Makes a Difference

 Some students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The "traditional" college student is thought to be between the ages of 18-22.
+The traditional student is between the ages of 18-21.
 However, this university appears to attract a majority of older students.
-At Ashford University, 1.3% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Ashford University, 1.3% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Ashford University #1,577 in the nation for student age diversity.

 Explore Age Diversity at Ashford University

-Analyze the age range of Ashford University undergraduates with the following chart.
+Analyze the age range of Ashford University students with the following chart.

 Questions About Diversity